-When it first launched, the GoPro Hero 8 Black had some very big shoes to fill.
-Could it improve on the groundbreaking Hero 7 Black?
+When it first launched, the GoPro HERO 8 Black had some very big shoes to fill.
+Could it improve on its groundbreaking predecessor?
 Could GoPro take on the very well-equipped and aggressively priced DJI Osmo Action – especially with the latter's inclusion of an integrated front-facing screen?

 While overall we love this action cam, we should state that although there are some big wins here, there's also one very obvious frustration (more on that later).
-And the extent of how much it frustrates you depends upon why you're thinking about buying a GoPro Hero 8 Black.
+And the extent of how much it frustrates you depends upon why you're thinking about buying a GoPro.
+Read on for our full GoPro HERO 8 Black review, or to see if it's worth your while shelling out for the model up, check out our GoPro HERO 9 Black vs HERO 8 Black face-off.

 GoPro Hero 8 Black image galleryImage 1 of 4

-So, about that ‘disappointment’… Vloggers and anyone else hoping to see an integrated front-facing display on the Hero 8 Black action camera, as found on its biggest challenger, the DJI Osmo Action, are out of luck.
-If you want a front-facing screen on the Hero 8 Black, you will need to buy one separately – so at an additional cost – in the form of a GoPro ‘Mod’ called the Display Mod – more on these new GoPro accessories later.
+So, about that ‘disappointment’… Vloggers and anyone else hoping to see an integrated front-facing display on the HERO 8 Black action camera, as found on its biggest challenger, the DJI Osmo Action, are out of luck.
+If you want a front-facing screen on the HERO 8 Black, you will need buy one separately – so at an additional cost – in the form of a GoPro ‘Mod’ called the Display Mod – more on these new GoPro accessories later.
+Alternatively, you could plump for the newer GoPro HERO 9 Black, which does feature an inbuilt a front-facing screen.

-Another big rumour doing the rounds these past few months is that the Hero 8 Black might be powered by a next-gen GoPro System on Chip.
-That’s untrue: the GP1 Chip sits under the hood of the new GoPro, just as it did on the Hero 6 Black and Hero 7 Black.
+Another big rumour that did the rounds before launch was that the HERO 8 Black would be powered by a next-gen GoPro System on Chip.
+That's untrue: the GP1 Chip sits under the hood of the new GoPro, just as it did on the HERO 6 Black and HERO 7 Black.

 - Weight: 126g (no frame required)